llsoftsec/llsoftsecbook/book.md

 based on whether or not they perform, among others, flow-sensitive analysis, context-sensitive analysis and class-hierarchy analysis.

-The next few subsections go into a bit more detail on the common approaches the most popular deployed, in-production, CFI schemes use to harden specific kinds of control flow transfers.
-CFI schemes used in production include:
+The next few subsections go into a bit more detail on the common CFI schemes.
+These CFI schemes are used in production to harden specific kinds of control flow transfers.
+They include:

 - [Clang CFI](https://clang.llvm.org/docs/ControlFlowIntegrityDesign.html)
 - arm64e, see @McCall2019 and pauthabi, see @Korobeynikov2024